 2. Upfront dependency discovery, planning and management is expensive

 To determine whether or not dependencies in work exist can take a lot of time and require advanced analysis, design and product architecture skills.
 To acquire the information needed to adequately manage dependencies ties up our best people in speculative upstream activities and is likely to disrupt and delay delivery of valuable committed work.
 The time commitment and the number of people involved are often punitive.
 In a worst-case scenario, we heard about a German automotive manufacturer that rents a sports arena and brings 900-1500 people to a 3-5 day meeting in order to plan 3 months of work ahead.
-We believe that as much as 85% of this cost overhead and disruption is avoidable through a proper understanding of the impact of delay on the deliverable work.
+We believe that as much as 85% of this cost overhead and disruption can be avoided through a proper understanding of the impact of delay on the deliverable work.

 3. Batch and scope control using time constraints such as sprints, in Scrum & SAFe exacerbate dependency management problems